SamParklcf/Project-Randy/DesignPatterns/Randy.DesignPatterns/Momento/README.md

  ----
  ### Relations with Other Patterns
- - You can use Command and Memento together when implementing “undo”.
+ - You can use **Command** and **Memento** together when implementing “undo”.
 In this case, commands are responsible for performing various operations over a target object, while mementos save the state of that object just before a command gets executed.
-- You can use Memento along with Iterator to capture the current iteration state and roll it back if necessary.
+- You can use **Memento** along with **Iterator** to capture the current iteration state and roll it back if necessary.
-- Sometimes Prototype can be a simpler alternative to Memento.
+- Sometimes **Prototype** can be a simpler alternative to **Memento**.
 This works if the object, the state of which you want to store in the history, is fairly straightforward and doesn’t have links to external resources, or the links are easy to re-establish.

 ----